Vermouth1995/Vermouth1995/README.md

 ### Hi there 👋

+#### About me

+- 👩‍💻 A front-end engineer
+- 🌱 I’m currently learning backend
+- 📫 You can reach me by sending email to sixpenny1995@gmail.com or vermouth1995@qq.com

 <!--
 **Vermouth1995/Vermouth1995** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.